For The Washington Ballet’s Brooklyn Mack, Challenges Feed His Motivation

 Mack in ‘The Dream.’
 Photo by Theo Kossenas, Courtesy TWB.

 You’ve said that you encountered racism during your training.
-How was
+How was it expressed?

 I would hear negative or disparaging comments, most often from adults.
 I remember hearing a ballet-master-type say that black people generally cannot do ballet because their bodies cannot conform to the aesthetics required, like it’s a genetic thing.